At least seven skiers have been killed in avalanches in the Alps over the last few days.

 In Austria, and avalanche killed a 52-year-old man in Carinthia; an avalanche in Bern, Switzerland, on Saturday killed a man and injured a woman, who is still in Austria.

 All of which begs the question: is it safe to ski in the Alps right now?

 Is it safe to ski in the Alps?

-It is safe, as long as you follow the rules, says Fraser Wilkin of Weathertoski.co.uk.
+Skiing and snowboarding are safe, as long as you follow the rules, says Fraser Wilkin of Weathertoski.co.uk.
 “Resort authorities will not open pistes unless they consider them safe.
-It’s the same for roads, if they are considered to be at risk from avalanche, they will close them, even if this means cutting resorts off for a period of time – something that has happened in Austria in recent days.”
+It’s the same for roads, if they are considered to be at risk from avalanche, they will close them, even if this means cutting resorts off for a period of time.”

 David Pellatt, director of ski site J2ski, agrees that it’s safe to ski provided local advice says so.
 “Resort staff will be working hard in difficult conditions to make things safe and if lifts and pistes are open then they should be safe to ski (and conditions will be fabulous) – provided you stay within the marked bounds of the pistes.

 “The caveat – of course – is that if lifts and runs are closed, they will be shut due to very dangerous conditions; so nobody should even think about entering a closed run.
 You should consider a closed run to be as dangerous as skiing off-piste at the moment.”

 He adds that skiers should follow the advice of local authorities as conditions and forecasts vary wildly across the Alps: “It’s important to avoid blanket advice that’s either wrong or dangerous; take local advice.”